 – Parmesan cheese

-– Saute minced garlic in butter for 30 seconds and then pour the butter mixture on the green beans before serving.
+– Sauté minced garlic in butter for 30 seconds and then pour the butter mixture on the green beans before serving.

 Yes, they can be crispy in the Instant Pot.
 Once cooked, turn on the saute function, add avocado oil, and cook them for 2 minutes.
 It’s a very healthy side dish to saute in the IP.
+You can also saute them in a stove-top skillet.

 🧄 Garlic tip: This recipe uses extra garlic because that’s the way I like it.
 You can adjust the garlic to your taste.